ae6rt/decap/k8s-resources/README.md

 k8s resources
 ------------

-These are Kubernetes resources to define the aftomato service.
+These are Kubernetes resources to define the decap service.

 Installation into the cluster
 -----------------------------

 kubectl create -f aws-secret.yaml

-kubectl create -f aftomato.yaml
+kubectl create -f decap.yaml

 Launching a build
 ---------